This Chickpea Curry is made extra creamy with coconut milk! It’s a vegan and gluten free, 20-minute weeknight meatless dinner!

 - Add Curry Paste and 1/4 can of Coconut Milk.
 Stirring, cook until curry is dissolved.

-- Add chickpeas, soy sauce and remaining can of Coconut Milk.
+- Add chickpeas, soy sauce and remainder of the can of Coconut Milk.
 Bring to a boil and cook 3-5 minutes.

 - Add tomatoes, sugar, and lime juice.
 Simmer 1-2 minutes.
 Stir in cilantro and serve over Jasmine Rice.